JenniferM-BShulyak/crashcourse/README.md

 # crashcourse
 Analyzing stats of longtime favorite YouTube channel: Crash Course.
 ## Purpose:
 Crash Course is a beloved and powerful educational tool used by teachers and students around the world.
 Launching on YouTube in 2012, the channel has produced over 40 seasons of courses over topics from biology to film production.
+Crash Course was started by the Green brothers, John and Hank, who have authored best selling books such as The Fault in Our Stars and started series such as SciShow and PBS Eons.

 The purpose of this project is to examine the different courses provided to find trends and answer questions regarding course topics that lend to greater success such as:
 1. Which genre of courses are the most successful (have the most views, likes, comments...)?